Hyperspace Query Flow

 • Candidate Ranking: Candidates are ranked according to a score that corresponds to how well that match to the query.

 Given a query, the naïve approach is to consider all the documents in the collection, while evaluating the expression score(i) = user_query(Document_i) and return the top K matching documents.
 However, this approach does not scale because it is impractical to review all the documents in the collection for each query.
 To overcome this problem, one needs some way to reduce the search space dramatically, from all dataset documents down to thousands or even hundreds of documents, so that user_query(Di) evaluation is only performed on a small fraction of the dataset.
 This is called space reduction or filtering, and the reduced group of documents is called the candidate group.
 Once the search space is reduced, it is easy to evaluate the score per document over this space and to return the K top matching documents.
-The next section describes how filtering and scoring are specified in Hyperspace.
+The next sections describe how filtering and scoring are specified in Hyperspace Python and DSL syntaxes.

 Query Python Interface